jvasilakes/mito/README.md

 On the other there is a USB-C port that is used for battery charging and firmware updates.

 Assuming you've obtained a prebuilt device, it should be ready to go out of the box.
 Flip the switch to turn it on, and you'll see a green light for 1 second before it changes to yellow.
-Download the Frez app on your phone, register/sign in to your account, then press the red "Connect a device" button in lower corner.
+Download the Frez app on your phone, register/sign in to your account, then press the "connect" button on the main page.
 If the Mito is powered on, a scan of available devices should reveal a device called "Progressor".
-Connect to it, register it as "Mito" or what ever you like, and start training!
+Connect to it, register it as "Mito" or whatever name you like, and start training!

 ### Automatic sleep mode

 After 1 minute of inactivity (i.e., no weight changes) the Mito will enter sleep mode to save battery.
 This is indicated by a periodic flashing LED.
 To wake your Mito up, simply press the tare button and continue your training.
+After 10 minutes in light sleep, the Mito will enter deep sleep from which it can only be woken up by turning it off and on again.

 ### Charging the battery